modalitysystems/modalitysoftware-docs/CreateTeam/TableStorageConfiguration.md

   - owners
   - guests
 - NativeMinCount (Int32) = The minium count of people.
 If this number is not met, the field will invalidate the form and advise of the minimum count (red)

+> For the all PeoplePicker fields, the minimum value of NativeMinCount is 0.

 - RecommendedMinCount (Int32) = The recommended minimum count of people.
 If this number is not met, the field will advise of the recommended minimum count (yellow)
 - RecommendedMaxCount (Int32) = The recommended maximum count of people.
 If this number is exceeded, the field will advise of the recommended maximum count (yellow)
-- NativeMinCount (Int32) = The maximum count of people.
+- NativeMaxCount (Int32) = The maximum count of people.
 If this number is exceeded, the field will invalidate the form and advise of the maximum count (red)

+> For the 'members' and 'guests' fields, the maximum value of each individual NativeMaxCount is 5000.
+However the combined maximum is also 5000.
+For example if 'members' has a value of 3000, then the maximum for 'guests' is 2000.
+(3000 + 2000 = 5000)

+> For the 'owners' field, the maximum value of NativeMaxCount is 100.

 - Validate (boolean) = This will enabled or disable the above validation rules for the People Picker.

 > Please note, NativeMinCount <= RecommendedMinCount <= RecommendedMaxCount <= NativeMaxCount